 Similar to a surrogate mother who does not reject carrying a baby that shares no genetics with her.
 Stem cells orchestrate healing in a multitude of ways; First because some of the stem cell tissue is polar it has the ability to hone towards the area of inflammation after being injected.

 These cells intelligently monitor the environment and secrete exosomes filled with antimicrobial peptides.
 These peptides down regulate inflammatory cytokines like TNFalfa, IL6, and IL1B.
 Stem cells, also known as mesenchymal signaling cells (MSCs), create an environment in the body conducive to healing.

-The stem cell tissue contains growth factors like mmp9 which breaks down scar tissue and plays a role in angiogenesis.
+The cell tissue contains growth factors like mmp9 which breaks down scar tissue and plays a role in angiogenesis.
 Angiogenesis is the formation of new blood vessels and this is essential to healing and forming new tissues.

 The stem cell tissue also contains an extracellular matrix of proteins that acts as scaffolding for the new tissue formation.
 There is plasma rich protein (PRP) and hyaluronic acid in the stem cell tissue which are anti-inflammatory and pain relievers.

 Stem cells break the cycle of programmed cell death, called apoptosis which often plagues a degenerative joint.
 On average a joint will gain 2-4 mm of cartilage after a six month period of healing.

 The Restorative Medicine Resources